Living Expenses, Food or Medicine?

 - NC MedAssist eliminates that choice by providing free medicines to North Carolinians in need.

-As costs of prescription medicine continues to rise and the numbers of uninsured reach all time highs, providing a no-cost source for lifesaving medication becomes vital.
+As costs of prescription medicine continue to rise and the numbers of uninsured reach all-time highs, providing a no-cost source of lifesaving medication becomes vital.
 NC MedAssist exists to provide free medications to the uninsured by qualifying patients for patient assistance programs offered by pharmaceutical companies.

 NC MedAssist was selected by the North Carolina Association of Free Clinics and the NC Attorney General’s office to be the Statewide pharmacy for North Carolina.

 - In 2009, MedAssist began a pilot program to provide free medications to all 100 counties in North Carolina.

 - A network of “Point of Entry” locations (doctors’ offices, free clinics, health departments, etc.) refer clients to the program from across the state.